episource/my-chocolatey/README.md

     </package>
     ```
 3. Add a `_build.ps1` script to the template and invoke the New-Package cmdlet.

+Note: It's also possible to build static nuspec templates.
+In this case step 3 is optional.
+Nevertheless a minimal build script is still handy to simplify building a single package from the command prompt.

 # More information
 See the documentation of the cmdlets provided by the powershell module `choco-factory` for further details.
 Additionally, the package templates contained in this repository are a good starting point!